Understanding the Connection between Sleep and Diabetes

 Melatonin, which plays such a critical role in maintaining regular sleep patterns in keeping our circadian clocks synchronized, also appears to affect insulin.
 We’ve known for several years that certain gene variants associated with melatonin receptors are strongly linked to higher risks for type 2 diabetes.
 Recent research has shown higher levels of melatonin reduce the ability of insulin-making cells in the pancreas to release insulin and that people with those genetic variants experience this insulin-suppressing effect more strongly.

-All these changes sleep and circadian-related changes to insulin and blood sugar, and other hormones that affect metabolism occur in healthy and non-diabetic people, bringing them closer to prediabetes and eventually diabetes.
+All these changes in sleep and circadian-related changes to insulin and blood sugar, and other hormones that affect metabolism occur in healthy and non-diabetic people, bringing them closer to prediabetes and eventually diabetes.
 These sleep-related changes also happen in people who have diabetes, making the condition harder to treat and control effectively.

 Obesity is the single most important predictor in the development of type 2 diabetes.
 More than 90 percent of people with type 2 diabetes are overweight or obese.
 Scientists have referred to the simultaneous rise of obesity and diabetes as “twin epidemics.”